RGR

 There’s also inconsistency with the power scaling.
 For most of the series, the Viltrumites are shown as essentially impenetrable, yet during the Talescria battle and Viltrumite civil war scenes they have the durability of paper, each one easily decapitated, ripped in half, or gutted with a single punch.
 That really undermined those events for me, and the action felt somewhat generic.

 Later, we see Viltrumites take hundreds of savage hits with nothing but a nosebleed, or choose harmless grapples and tosses as their choice of “attack.”
 I also remember Nolan killing a massive alien instantly in S1, but now see him struggle against a bug half the size with Oliver.
 He can lift a mountain in one episode, but can barely handle a piece of spacecraft debris in another.
+Maybe you'd consider all this to be nitpicking, but for a show whose entire story and identity is built around battles and strength, it really is all over the place.

 I was a big fan of the 2014 Tom Cruise movie Edge of Tomorrow, which is based off the same light novel as this new anime adapatation.
 The die-wake-repeat motif is what makes both these movies so good, giving us that video game premise in real life and, with it, the opportunity for satisfying concept design, cool action scenes and interesting explorations into an evolving character and the psychological ramifications that comes with such an experience.